oneilsh/n3c_workbook_parser/README.md

   use e.g. `fillcolor: "7"` to use the 7th color in this colorscheme.

-## Project Setup, Initially Cloning Workbooks
+## Initial Project Setup and Publishing

 For this section we'll assume you are somewhat familiar with working with GitHub and a Unix-based command-line environment.